How Long Is A Marathon? 4 Methods of Measuring Marathon Length

 Now let’s overlay the exertion level of an actual marathon, and you’ll see what I’m getting at:

-OK so now the picture is getting a little busier – but hopefully, the message is clear.
-Running a marathon is completely different to the experience of running a half-marathon, doubled.
+Okay, so now the picture is getting a little busier – but hopefully, the message is clear.
+Running a marathon is completely different from the experience of running a half-marathon, doubled.

-(If you’re wondering why the exertion level climbs faster during half marathons, its because a runner will typically push herself harder when she knows she is getting closer to the end.
-Same goes for why the starting exertion level is a little lower for a full marathon – runners will generally try and keep a little bit more fuel in the tank).
+The same goes for why the starting exertion level is a little lower for a full marathon – runners will generally try and keep a little bit more fuel in the tank.

 So, how could we portray a marathon in terms of perceived distance?